-- 1. All cases will include an executive summary of the key issues presented and responses to the questions presented in the case.
+- All cases will include an executive summary of the key issues presented and responses to the questions presented in the case.
 Separate spreadsheets will be attached.
-The executive summary is to be typed, double-spaced and presented in hard copy.
+The executive summary is to be typed, double-spaced and uploaded on NYU Classes.
 Please remember to make sure your name is in the heading of each spreadsheet and executive summary. - 2.
 All spreadsheets shall be prepared in Excel. - 3.
 The Wreck will be a group case, with each group preparing a power point.
 Individual groups will be called on to present their case to the class. - 4.
 For the final case, students will prepare an analysis of the Walt Disney Marvel acquisition based on primary sources available on the SEC web sites, as well as class discussions and readings. - 5.
 Students are responsible for readings and submitting assignments on a timely basis. - 6.
-Each week students will submit a valuation exercise showing the Market Value, the Total Enterprise Value, PE and TEV/EBITDA Multiples for leading media companies.
+Each week students should prepare a valuation exercise showing the Market Value, the Total Enterprise Value, PE and TEV/EBITDA multiples for leading media companies.
+The valuation spread sheet shall be handed in on 12/10.
+Hint: doing this weekly is easy and shouldn't take more than about fifteen minutes.
+Think of it as a valuation "finger exercise".
+Putting it off to the end can be painful. - 7.
+Missing assignments can have a significant impact on your grade.
+It is better to submit what you have done and completed than to submit nothing at all.